EliotJones/LetsShip/README.md

 docker-compose up
 ```

-This will entirely nuke the database container if you need a clean start.
+This will entirely wipe and rebuild the database container if you need a clean start.

 In addition it's useful to have a tool to connect to the database, for this purpose I recommend DBeaver: https://dbeaver.com/